godotengine/godot-docs/classes/class_node.rst

 **NOTIFICATION_APPLICATION_FOCUS_OUT** = ``2017``

-Notification received from the OS when the application is defocused, i.e. when changing the focus from any open window of the Godot instance to the OS desktop or a thirdparty application.
+Notification received from the OS when the application is defocused, i.e. when changing the focus from any open window of the Godot instance to the OS desktop or a third-party application.

 Implemented on desktop platforms.